AudiencePrimary school, Secondary school

 - The oldest fossils, dated at 3.5 billion years old, are of microorganisms found in Western Australia.

 - 20,000-year old trace fossils of human footprints were found in Lake Mungo National Park, NSW.
 A copy of these footprints is on the walkway into the Museum.

 - What body parts do you most commonly find in fossils?
 Why?

 - In which type of rock would you find a fossil?
 Igneous, sedimentary or metamorphic?

 - How do the layers in Earth help us to figure out the age of fossils?

 Fossils can be placed into four main groups based on the way they formed: impression, mineralised, trace and organic.
-This poster summarises the features of each group and can be used as a guide to classify fossils.
+This downloadable activity sheet summarises the features of each group and can be used as a guide to classify fossils.